Carolina–Duke rivalry: April 2, 2022: (#8 East) North Carolina 81, #9 (#2 West) Duke 77

-The first NCAA Tournament matchup in the rivalry's history.
-2022 marked the second time both teams made the Final Four after Indianapolis in 1991, but unlike 1991, both teams were matched against each other with the winner playing Kansas (victor against Villanova in the earlier national semifinal) in the national championship game.
+This was the first NCAA Tournament matchup in the rivalry's history.
+2022 marked the second time both teams made the Final Four after Indianapolis in 1991, but unlike 1991, the two teams were matched against each other with the winner playing Kansas (victor against Villanova in the earlier national semifinal) in the national championship game.
 Ahead of the game, Governor Roy Cooper signed a proclamation proclaiming the state of North Carolina as the center of the college basketball universe.

 During the tournament, Mike Krzyzewski passed UCLA's John Wooden for the most Final Four appearances by a single head coach, while North Carolina also set a record with their 21st Final Four appearance and beat two Final Four teams from the previous season in UCLA and reigning national champion Baylor.

 In a thriller that included 18 lead changes, Carolina overcame a 3-point halftime deficit to win 81–77.
 It was Carolina's 7th win vs Duke in their previous 11 meetings.
 North Carolina was led by sophomore Caleb Love, whose 28-point performance included a 3-point dagger that stretched the North Carolina lead to 4 with only 24.8 seconds remaining and signaled the conclusion of both Duke's season and Krzyzewski's career.
 Having bested him for the second game in a row in his rookie season as head coach, Hubert Davis led North Carolina into the national championship against Kansas, where they would lose 72–69.